awslabs/duvet/design/witness/dogfood.md

   step: the full W1–W7 / P1–P4 slice must discharge with plain exit 0 — no thresholds, no expected-failure list.
 Sections in the slice can never backslide.
-- The **Unwitnessable placement gate** then runs the full (unsliced) coverage query and asserts `Unwitnessable targets: 0` tree-wide — a new placement defect anywhere in the scanned sources fails CI.
-The unsliced run's discharge verdict stays ungated (Decision 8) until the LCOV follow-up; only the static placement count is asserted.

 ### Exit criterion